-In surfing, feet mean balance, control and speed.
+In surfing, feet create balance, control, and speed.
 With the help of your hips and arms, your feet will swing you through the optimal surf line.
-That is why feet positioning on a surfboard is a must-have lesson.
+This is why foot positioning on a surfboard is a must-have lesson.

-Your front foot is controlling the board and should always be placed over the stringer, except when you're maneuvering in the waves, no matter if you're a regular, goofy-foot or switch-foot surfer.
+Your front foot is controlling the board and should always be placed over the stringer, (except when you're maneuvering in the waves) whether you're a regular, goofy-foot or switch-foot surfer.

 The same rule applies to your back foot.
-The standard mode tells us that your back foot should be positioned on the opposite side of the front fins.
+The standard position puts your back foot on the opposite side of the front of your fins.
 If you use a traction pad, it will be well over the grip.

-If you want to turn quicker or adjust it for a maneuver, then your back foot will slide back towards the tail.
-This slight adjustment will loose the board in critical wave sections.
+If you want to turn more quickly or adjust for a maneuver, your back foot will slide back towards the tail.
+This slight adjustment will loosen the board in critical wave sections.

 In advanced surfing, both feet will be shifting around over the surfboard.
-In other words, you're constantly adapting to different situations.
-For example: moving forward for barrels and aerials, and moving backward for lip attack.
+This happens as you constantly adapt to different situations; for example, moving forward for barrels and aerials, or moving backward for a lip attack.

-If you're looking for speed, your feet may move forward in the nose direction.
+If you're looking for speed, your feet may move forward in the direction of the nose.
 If you need to carve hard or go straight off the lip, then your feet should move backwards.

-As a conclusion: your back foot is usually the brake and your front is the gas pedal.
-Keep up the momentum and get your feet on the right place, next time you paddle for a perfect wave.
-Small changes make miracles.
+In conclusion: your back foot is usually the "brake" and your front is like the gas pedal.
+Keep up the momentum and get your feet in the right places.
+Small changes can make miracles happen.

 Discover the best advanced surfing tips and techniques.